-These regulations come into operation on the 21st day after the day on which they are published in the Gazette 1.
+These regulations come into operation on the 21st day after the day on which they are published in the Gazette.

-3. Prescribed rate for cash value of board and lodging
+3. Prescribed rate for cash value of board and lodging (Act s.
+7C(2)(b))

-(1) For the purpose of section 4(2)(d) of the Act, the prescribed rate for the cash value of board provided for an employee is $77.21 per week or, if full board is not provided, an amount calculated on a pro rata basis.
+(1) For the purposes of section 7C(2)(b) of the Act, the prescribed rate for the cash value of board provided for an employee is $77.21 per week or, if full board is not provided, an amount calculated on a pro rata basis.

-(2) For the purpose of section 4(2)(d) of the Act, the prescribed rate for the cash value of lodging provided for an employee is $19.30 per week or, if full lodging is not provided, an amount calculated on a pro rata basis.
+(2) For the purposes of section 7C(2)(b) of the Act, the prescribed rate for the cash value of lodging provided for an employee is $19.30 per week or, if full lodging is not provided, an amount calculated on a pro rata basis.

-(3) For the purpose of section 4(2)(d) of the Act, where both board and lodging are provided for an employee the prescribed rate for the cash value of the board and lodging is the sum of the amounts provided in or calculated under subregulations (1) and (2).
+(3) For the purposes of section 7C(2)(b) of the Act, where both board and lodging are provided for an employee the prescribed rate for the cash value of the board and lodging is the sum of the amounts provided in or calculated under subregulations (1) and (2).

+[Regulation 3 amended: SL 2022/100 r.
+57.]

 Notes

-1 This is a reprint as at 7 May 2004 of the Long Service Leave Regulations 1997.
-The following table contains information about those regulations and any reprint.
+This is a compilation of the Long Service Leave Regulations 1997 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table